 Structure and key people

-Today the National Heart and Lung Institute (NHLI) is led by Professor Kim M Fox and is based at sites on the Royal Brompton, Harefield, Hammersmith, St Mary’s and South Kensington campuses.
+Today the National Heart and Lung Institute (NHLI) is led by Professor Sian Harding and is based at sites on the Royal Brompton, Harefield, Hammersmith, St Mary’s and South Kensington campuses.
 The NHLI maintains close links to the Royal Brompton and Harefield NHS Foundation Trust, which was awarded two Biomedical Research Units (Cardiovascular and Respiratory) by the National Institute of Health Research (NIHR), and the Imperial College Healthcare NHS Trust, home to the largest NIHR Biomedical Research Centre in the UK.
 Together these comprise the Academic Health Sciences System (AHSS).

 According to the Rand analysis (2004 to 2013) Imperial is the top university in the UK in three specialities: respiratory, cardiovascular and gastroenterological, in that order.
 If we look specifically at the highly cited papers, Imperial College is ranked first in three areas, which importantly for NHLI include respiratory disease (13.6% of the total) and cardiovascular disease (8.8%) and these figures significantly increase when the Royal Brompton and Imperial College Health Trusts, where a significant number of NHLI associates are based, are included.

 The Research Excellence Framework (REF) is used to measure the quality of research in UK higher education institutions and is carried out every five years, with the last taking place in 2014.
 NHLI scored highly in REF 2014 to maintain its reputation as one of the top research institutions.